 - Financial Literacy.
 Such person should be "financially literate" as such qualification is interpreted by the Board in its business judgment. - Leadership Experience.
 Such person should possess significant leadership experience, such as experience in business, finance/accounting, law, education or government, and shall possess qualities reflecting a proven record of accomplishment and ability to work with others. - Commitment to our Company's Values.
 Such person shall be committed to promoting our financial success and preserving and enhancing our reputation and shall agree with our values as embodied in our code of ethics. - Absence of Conflicting Commitments.
 Such person should not have commitments that would conflict with the time commitments of a director of our Company. - Complementary Attributes.
-Such person shall have skills and talents which would be a valuable addition to the Board and any committees thereof and that shall complement the skills and talents of our existing directors. - Reputation and Integrity.
+Such person shall have skills and talents which would be a valuable addition to the Board and any committees thereof and that shall complement the skills and talents of our existing directors. - · Reputation and Integrity.
 Such person shall be of high repute and integrity.

-Neither the nominating and corporate governance committee nor the Board has a formal policy with regard to the consideration of diversity in identifying director nominees; however, diversity is one of the criteria evaluated by the nominating and corporate governance committee when selecting Board nominees and re-electing Board members.
-The nominating and corporate governance committee regularly engages in active discussions regarding diversity among directors and director nominees.
-The nominating and corporate governance committee seeks and recommends candidates for election or re-election with differences of viewpoint, professional experience, education, skill, background and other individual qualities, including any diversity characteristics such as race, gender, ethnicity, religion, nationality, disability, sexual orientation or cultural background self-identified by any individual candidate for the Board.
+As a Company that has interests in many diverse operating entities, seeking leadership that is diverse in the wide array of ways in which diversity can manifest itself, including diversity of personal attributes as well as diversity of experiences, skills, ages, cultural and religious beliefs, is always valuable.
+Accordingly, each of the Company's ten operating businesses, under the direction of the Company as its majority shareholder, elects its own board of directors and appoints its own executive management team.
+Several diverse individuals, based on gender, ethnicity, religion, nationality, and military service experience currently hold leadership positions at the Company's subsidiaries, either as members of a subsidiary board of directors and/or within the executive management teams.
+At the Company level specifically, although there is no written formal policy regarding the consideration of diversity in identifying director nominees, diversity is one of the criteria evaluated wholistically throughout our organization, in conjunction with our subsidiaries and specifically by the nominating and corporate governance committee when selecting Board nominees and re-electing Board members.
+The nominating and corporate governance committee regularly engages in active discussions regarding diversity among directors and director nominees, including diversity of attributes, such as race, gender, ethnicity, sexual orientation, as well as diversity of viewpoint, experiences, skills, ages, cultural beliefs and backgrounds.
 The nominating and corporate governance committee charter provides that the committee endeavor to solicit as director candidates individuals possessing skills and talents which would complement the skills and talents of the Company's existing directors.
-In addition, before recommending that the Board nominate each new director candidate or re-nominate each incumbent director, the nominating and corporate governance committee assesses to what extent such individual's contributions will enhance the effectiveness of the Board and its committees given its overall current composition.
+In addition, before recommending that the Board nominate each new director candidate or renominate each incumbent director, the nominating and corporate governance committee assesses to what extent such individual's contributions will enhance the effectiveness of the Board and its committees given its overall current composition.
 Each year, the Board assesses the effectiveness of its diversity efforts, among other items, during its annual self-evaluation process.
 The nominating and corporate governance committee evaluates annually the composition of the Board and each long-standing committee.
 Under the Company's corporate governance guidelines, directors must inform the chairman of the Board and the chairman of the nominating and corporate governance committee in advance of accepting an invitation to serve on another public company board or any committee thereof.